 Module #2: Granularity, Distribution & Data Modelling

 Tackles the fundamentals of relational data modelling, data levels of granularity created a more effective insight.
-Majority of the focus is on using average, median & mode with regards to how tabular/relational data is being processed.
-Since majority of data processed and analyzed would still be in a ‘fact – dimensional’ model, it does make sense that there was a heavy emphasis on data that is SQL compatible.
+Majority of the focus is on using average, median & mode in regard to how tabular/relational data is being processed.
+Since the majority of data processed and analyzed would still be in a ‘fact – dimensional’ model, it does make sense that there was a heavy emphasis on data that is SQL compatible.

 Module #3 : Trends, Enrichment & Visualization